Remotsensei/SK_training/Section_5.md

 | mangroves | 0.1  | 0.06 |

 Make sure you attribute this manning to the geometry.
-Start a new plan, and run the software.
+Start a new plan, name it Plan 2, and run the software.
 Compare the results

 ### Plan settings

+Start a new plan and name it Plan 3

 * Switch the computation option to Either full momentum, or diffusion wave
 * Add a warmup time of 6 hrs
 * Change the computational timestep to dynamic

+Run the software.
+Compare the results

 <div align="center">
 <img alt="catt" src="images/Cattura.png" width="85%">